Umuzi-org/ACN-syllabus/content/projects/oop/animals/part1/_index.md

 ```
 // JavaScript

-var dog = new Dog();
+let dog = new Dog();

 dog.eat(); // -> 'Rax eat'
 dog.sounds();// -> 'Dog barks'

-var cat = new Cat();
+let cat = new Cat();

 cat.eat();// -> 'Stormy eats'
 cat.sounds();// -> 'Cat meows'

 ```

 Now let's add composition.
 Make a new class called `Home`.
-Lots of people have dogs and cats in their homes. `Home` should have a function called `adoptPet` that takes any `Animal` as an input.
+Lots of people have dogs and cats in their homes. `Home` should have a function called `adoptPet` that takes any `Animal` as an input and returns the number of pets that have been adopted thus far.
 The new pet should be stored in the `Home` object in an array/list.
 The `Home` object should also have a function called `makeAllSounds`.
 It should work like this:

 ```
 // Java